 If you do not take a few minutes to complete a review of these four areas, you will lose out on potential leads – leads that could turn into paying clients.

 So that this does not happen, here are four areas of your online marketing to test and review before the end of the year.

 When was the last time that you tested the opt-in forms on your website?
 Was it when you first set the form up or have you tested the process since then?
 This may be one of the most important items to check for your online marketing.
 Forms are notorious for breaking, and very few people are going to take the extra time to find a way to let you know that a form isn’t working.

-Test the process for all forms on your website – landing pages, opt-in forms and even your contact us form – as if you are a potential client.
+Test the sign-up process for all pages on your website that require someone to input their information – landing pages, opt-in forms, contact forms, and yes even those checkout pages!
+Test every form as if you are a potential client.
 Go through the process from start to finish.
 Is there anything you need to update in that process to keep your website relevant and up-to-date?
-Take this time to make adjustments so that you don’t lose out on potential leads in the coming year.
+Do you need to update any of the information provided within the welcome email sequence?
+Take this time to make adjustments so that you don’t lose out on potential leads or customers in the coming year.

 2. Test your website links